Provar

 Ancestor

-The Ancestor axis selects all ancestor elements (grandparent, parent, etc.) of the current node.
+The Ancestor axis selects the current node’s ancestor elements (grandparent, parent, etc.).

 When we enter the following XPath: